-Join the blockchain revolution!
+The blockchain revolution continues!
 If you’re exploring distributed ledger technology for business use and want to build a business blockchain for demos, pilots, or pre-production staging, this guide is for you.
-We’ll introduce you to several ways to get started now, including the IBM Blockchain Platform Starter Plan.
+We’ll introduce you to several ways to get started now, including the next generation IBM Blockchain Platform.

-This guide shows you how to spin up a blockchain network based on the latest open source Hyperledger Fabric framework using either the Starter Plan or alternative methods.
+This guide shows you how to spin up a blockchain network based on the latest open source Hyperledger Fabric framework using the next generation platform, or building it manually component by component.
 But let’s first review key concepts around developing a business blockchain network.

 Instead of relying on a central authority or trusted intermediary, such as a bank or brokerage firm, to validate transactions, members of a blockchain network use a consensus mechanism to improve transaction processing speed, transparency, and accountability across the network.
 For additional confidentiality, members join one or more channels that allow for data isolation; a channel-specific ledger is shared by the authenticated peers in that channel.

 A blockchain network for business is collectively owned and operated by a group of identifiable and verifiable institutions, such as businesses, universities, or hospitals.
 In such a permissioned network, the participants are known to each other, and transactions are processed much faster than in a non-permissioned, public network like the Bitcoin network.
 In the Bitcoin network, members are anonymous, forcing the reliance on “proof-of-work” and other types of consensus mechanisms that require time-consuming computations to confirm identities and validate transactions.

 - Check out our Introduction to distributed ledgers.

 - Watch the four-part IBM Blockchain Platform Console Video Series, which shows you how to set up a business network on the IBM Blockchain Platform.

 The open source engine of business blockchains: Hyperledger Fabric